nais/deploy/README.md

 make
 ```

-You can now run the tool, generating deployment requests as you go.
+You can now run `mkdeploy`.
+The default parameters should work fine, but you'll probably want to specify a deployment payload, which, by default, is empty.
 Run `./mkdeploy --help` to see which options you can tweak.